superfly/docs/elixir/the-basics/clustering.html.md

 Fly.io makes it super easy to run VMs of your applications physically closer to your users.
 Through the magic of DNS, users are directed to the nearest [region](/docs/reference/regions/) where your application is located.

-Starting back from our baseline of a single VM running in `sea` which is Seattle, Washington (US), I'll add the region `ewr` which is Parsippany, NJ (US).
+Starting back from our baseline of a single VM running in `sea` which is Seattle, Washington (US), I'll add the region `ewr` which is NJ (US).
 I can do this by cloning the existing Fly Machine into my desired region:

 ```cmd
 fly machine clone 6e82dd00f75687 --region ewr